 Mr Key's speech was webcast live by RNZ, and published promptly on the government's website.

-Next story in Political: Calls for new Waitangi Day venue
+Next story in Politics: Calls for new Waitangi Day venue

 Joining the discussion couldn’t be easier.
 Simply sign up using your existing Facebook or Twitter account or create a new login.
 And make sure to read the rules.
 Here is a list of other stories that have comments.